M10CUBE/M10/README.md

 - Environmental sensor reading for Air Quality monitoring.
 - LORAWAN
 - Drone controller
+- Greenhouse controller
+- Bulglar alarm controller
-more to come..
+- NAS or a set top box for your TV more to come..

+All depends on the modules you choose to plug in and your imagination to find applications that make sense.

 Used materials out of the self.
 DIY friendly.
 Think Green philosophy Soon we will publish the M10 road map plus PCBs, electronic circuits (Eagle and KiCAD) and 3D enclosures